twitter-archive/haplocheirus/README.md

 "lists" in redis terminology.
 Periodically, `BGSAVE` will be used to create a snapshot of each redis server's memory contents.
 Write operations will be pipelined to each redis server for performance reasons.
 (See the performance doc.)

+Deleted entries will be marked with a tombstone so that out-of-order operations always honor a deletion as the final state.
+Deleted entries can't be reinstated.

 ## List modifications